-The Amendment proposes to rezone part of the land at 11 Thom Road that is currently within the Farming Zone - Schedule 1 (FZ1) to Neighbourhood Residential Zone - Schedule 1 (NRZ1) to allow the subdivision and development of the land for residential purposes.
+The amendment proposes to rezone part of the land at 11 Thom Road, Lang Lang that is currently within the Farming Zone - Schedule 1 (FZ1) to Neighbourhood Residential Zone - Schedule 1 (NRZ1) with a concurrent planning permit application for lot subdivision-to allow the subdivision and development-of the land for residential purposes.
+The Green Wedge Zone Schedule 1 (GWZ1) applies to the part of the land which is located outside the Urban Growth Boundary and is not proposed to be changed through this amendment.

-Specifically, the Amendment proposes to:
+Specifically, the amendment proposes to: